Thousand years of coinage in Hungary

 With orders from both Hungary and abroad, the Mint manufactures large quantities of circulation and commemorative coins, as well as medals and similar products.
 The exceptional quality of the products is ensured by the Mint's highly experienced experts and the state-of-the-art technology and equipment it uses, as is reflected in the Mint's outstanding international success, awards and reputation.

-The Company moved to the new Cash Logistic Centre of the Magyar Nemzeti Bank during the year 2008.
-Since that time the Trading Office is to be found at the Magyar Nemzeti Bank headquarters, together with the Company's coin shop in the centre of Budapest.
+The Company moved to the new Cash Logistic Centre of the Magyar Nemzeti Bank in 2008.
+Our Coin Shop and the Trading Department is located at 17.
+Hold street, Budapest.

 The internationally awarded coins are: